About this listing

 Looking for a cottage to rent rather than a room?
 It's just a few miles south of downtown, 5 min walk to Red (Subway) line, adjacent to a 10 acre park, a short walk to a beach, the harbor walk, amenities.
 Full bath, kitchenette, living and bedrooms.

 Boston vacation cottage for summer rental $95/day.
 Two miles south of downtown, 5 minute walk to the Red (subway) Line.
 Country living (adjacent to 10 acre park) with panoramic views of Boston, Blue Hills, and Boston Harbor.
 Half mile from Harbor Walk/bike path and harbor beaches.
 Savin Hill section of Dorchester (32 Caspian Way, 02125).
 Three immaculate rooms - living room, kitchenette, bedroom (full size bed), and full bath.
 Free wifi.
 Located on property of our large Victorian.
 Easy parking and 5 minute walk to Red Line (subway) or Zipcar.
 Safe, scenic neighborhood with restaurants and shops.
 Convenient to downtown, UMass, JFK Library, shopping & hospitals.
 Great launching place for exploration of Boston/Cambridge, historic sites near Boston, Harbor Islands, Cape Cod, etc. Hosts are very knowledgeable on attractions, walks, itinerary suggestions, and hidden gems.
 See attached photos.
 No credit cards.
 Non smoking.
 No pets.
-2 person maximum as there is only one full sized bed.
+2 person maximum as there is only one full sized bed (the regular sized one, not a queen size one)

 There is a full kitchen and bath with stove/oven and microwave oven; refrigerator and all items needed to prepare food and serve it.
 Full bath includes tub/shower.
 Yard includes outdoor seating area.
 Living room has television.
 House has high speed wifi access.